SamuelJHall91/excursion/README.md

 ## Codecademy Project
 #### By Samuel Hall (SamuelJHall91) - Created 20 August 2021
 ### Project Brief:
-This is a a Codecademy Project in whcih i crated a web page advertising a product called "Excursion".
+This is a a Codecademy Project in which i created a web page advertising a product called "Excursion".